18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/problem-definition/index.md

 ### Performance

 - **Baselines**: What are you comparing the system to?
-E.g. existing solutions, competitors solution, etc.
+E.g. existing solutions, competitors' solutions, etc.
 - **Usefulness threshold**: How fast/good the solution needs to be for it to be useful?.
 E.g: self-driving cars need human-level performance to be useful; a system that predicts what word a user will type next on their phone doesn't., etc.
 - **Tradeoffs**: What's more important - false negatives or false positives?
-E.g: covid screening must not have false negative (patients with covid shouldn't be classified as no covid).
-Fingerprint unlocking must not have false positive (unauthorized people shouldn't be given access).
+E.g: covid screening must not have false negatives (patients with covid shouldn't be classified as no covid).
+Fingerprint unlocking must not have false positives (unauthorized people shouldn't be given access).
 - **Interpretability**: Does the solution need to be interpretable?
 If yes, to whom?
-- **Confidence measurement**: Does the solution need confidence score?
+- **Confidence measurement**: Does the solution need the confidence score?
 If yes:
   - What is the threshold to be usable?
   - What do you want to do with predictions below that threshold? discard it, loop in humans, ask for more info from users?

 ### Costs and benefits

 - Maximum initial budget?
-- What needs to be achieved to increase budget?
+- What needs to be achieved to increase the budget?
 - Compare costs and benefits

 ### Stakeholders